cristianoliveira/ergo/README.md

 ## Usage

 Ergo looks for a `.ergo` file inside the current folder.
-It must contain the names and url of the services following the same format as the `/etc/hosts` the main difference is that Ergo also consider the port specified.
+It must contain the names and URL of the services following the same format as the `/etc/hosts` (domain+space+url) the main difference is that it also considers the port specified.

 **Set the `http://127.0.0.1:2000/proxy.pac` configuration on your system network config (Details below)**